niiknow/resty-counter/README.md

 --env AWS_PATH=bucketname/rootfolder
 --env REDIS_HOST=redis-host-name
 --env REDIS_AUTH=redis-auth-password
+--env REDIS_EXIRE_DAYS=3
 --env API_KEY=pass-this-in-querystring-as-{apikey}
 ```

+- `REDIS_EXIRE_DAYS` - (default is 3) - set this to a number of days you want to store your counter.
+Example where you want to store it for, let say 1 month or 31 days max.
+This allow you to write some custom redis query to get your entire counter value from redis.
+Set to any value greater than 9999 days to disable expiration.

 ## Suggestion
 You can setup something with AWS Lambda to trigger on s3 event and immediately process the log file.
 Of course, once you hit a certain threshold, there are many limitations with Lambda.
 The tip/trick here is to use AWS Athena since we already sending into s3 in the format that can be consumed by Athena.